 Awesome Osprey Science Project

 What are Learning Adventures?
-Simply, Learning Adventures are group experiences wherein we dig deep into topics of mutual interest, both for the benefit of ourselves and of our community.
-Experts in the field of interest visit with us either in person at Dunrovin Ranch or online to answer our questions and explore our comments.
+Simply put, Learning Adventures are group experiences wherein we dig deep into topics of mutual interest, both for the benefit of ourselves and of our community.
+Dunrovin invites experts in the field of interest to visit with us either in person at Dunrovin Ranch or online to answer our questions and expand our understanding.

 Here are a few ways you can join in:

-- Use the appropriate D@D Discussion Board to share your comments on other members’ posts, or add your own materials (photos, videos, website links, and references, etc.) for other members to enjoy.
+- Use the appropriate [email protected] Discussion Board to share your comments on other members’ posts, or add your own materials (photos, videos, website links, and references, etc.) for other members to enjoy.

 - Join conversations in the Program Chat Room to exchange ideas and to help develop a conversation guide for a broadcast on the topic with experts in the field.